kenchowcn/vimc/README.md

-This is my Vim configuration, and it was from another vimer, I usually use Emacs as my editor, but Emacs can't repalce of Vim in some situations, and I really can't bear the default configration of Vim, So I will change it as I want when I'm going to possess that machine everytime, this is called "revolution".
+This is my Vim configuration, and it was from another vimer, I usually use Emacs as my editor, but Emacs can't replace of Vim in some situations, and I really can't bear the default configration of Vim, So I will change it as I want when I'm going to possess that machine everytime, this is called "revolution".

 ###Recipe